-Here is what we did in Korcula with our 4 year old daughter and 2 year old son:
+Here is what we did in Korcula, Croatia with kids (who were 4 and 2 years old at the time):

 Old Town Korcula

 Korcula is a small city blessed with an amazing Old Town.
 Filling a small thumb-shaped peninsula, the walled city dates back to the 15th century.
 It’s fish-bone layout was ingeniously designed to keep them warm in the winter and cool in the summer and is a ton of fun to explore.

 We entered Old Town through the south gate via a large and elegant stone staircase.
 We walked up the main street all the way to the end, stopping along the way to admire the Cathedral of Saint Mark, the charming side streets and do some souvenir window shopping.